-2. Crack and Seat with HMA Overlay: Cracking and seating with HMA overlay is considered a major rehabilitation.
+2. Crack and Seat with Asphalt Overlay: Cracking and seating with asphalt overlay is considered a major rehabilitation.
 Crack and seat will typically reduce the occurrence and severity of reflection cracks in the asphalt surface overlay.
-The existing concrete is broken with a guillotine or segmental type breaker to produce hairline cracks at approximately 3 to 4 foot spacing.
+The crack and seat process is best used on structurally good PCC pavements with limited panel movement.
+Installing a subdrain well in advance, up to a year prior, of the crack and seating operation will enhance the quality of the crack and seat operation because the more stable subgrade/subbase will assist in efficient pavement cracking.
+The subdrain will also provide improved subgrade support for the new pavement structure.
+The existing concrete is broken with a segmental type breaker to produce hairline cracks at approximately 1 1/2 to 3 foot spacing.
 The cracked slabs are then seated by use of a weighted roller to reestablish support between the underlying subbase or subgrade and the existing pavement.
-The roller is usually a rubber tired piece of equipment with a minimum gross load of 30 tons.
+The roller is usually a rubber-tired piece of equipment with a minimum gross load of 30 tons.
+Some streets may not have adequate strength to support a heavy roller.
+The engineer may designate the use of a lighter roller.